Economics of NFTs: The Value of Creator Royalties: Royalties as a Risk-Sharing Mechanism

-Comparing creator utilities $u_c^*$ to $u_{c, r=0}^*$ brings us to the formal result: \begin{theorem}[Risk Aversion] Under risk aversion, creator royalties increase creator utility by an amount Further, $\Delta$ increases \begin{itemize} \item as future price uncertainty, $\sigma$, increases \item as the speculator becomes more risk averse (i.e., as $\eta_s$ increases) \item as the creator becomes less risk averse (i.e., as $\eta_c$ decreases) \end{itemize}
+Without royalties, the mint price and utility are given by $p_{0,r=0}^* = \mu - \eta_s \sigma^2,$ and $u_{c,r=0}^* = \mu - c - \eta_s \sigma^2.$ \end{lemma} Lemma~\ref{lem:risk} shows that optimal royalty rates can be strictly positive in the presence of risk aversion.
+A natural question that follows is how much utility they add to creators.
+Comparing $u_c^*$ to $u_{c, r=0}^*$ in Lemma~\ref{lem:risk} brings us to the formal result: \begin{theorem}[Risk Aversion] Under risk aversion, creator royalties increase creator utility by Further, $\Delta$ increases: (i) as future price uncertainty, $\sigma$, increases; (ii) as the speculator becomes more risk averse (i.e., as $\eta_s$ increases); (iii) as the creator becomes less risk averse (i.e., as $\eta_c$ decreases). \end{theorem}